codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the man put his money in the freezer?
-He wanted cold hard cash!
+To the guy who invented zero... thanks for nothing.

 ## Daily Trivia

-What does RAID stand for?
+What major programming language does Unreal Engine 4 use?
- 1. Redundant Array of Independent Disks
+ 1. C++
- 2. Randomized Abstract Identification Description
+ 2. ECMAScript
- 3. Range of Applications with Identical Designs
+ 3. C#
- 4. Rapid Access for Indexed Devices
+ 4. Assembly

 <details>
   <summary>Answer</summary>
-  Redundant Array of Independent Disks
+  C++
 </details>